koyuawsmbrtn/web/content/fedilist.md

       social.tchncs.de
     </td>
     <td>
-      One of the first Mastodon instances, there is no specific topic we&#8217;re into, just enjoy your time!
+      One of the first Mastodon instances, there is no specific topic we’re into, just enjoy your time!
     </td>
     <td>
-      Blocks Gab and other known bad actors, don&#8217;t be stupid, tag your stuff etc.
+      Blocks Gab and other known bad actors, don’t be stupid, tag your stuff etc.
     </td>
     <td>
       Big generalist instance from Germany.
 One of the first few Mastodon instances.